 On June 20-30, 2014, 31 award-winning public school educators will travel to China to observe high-quality instruction and interact with Chinese teachers and administrators in Beijing and Xi’an schools as our latest cohort of Global Learning Fellows.

-The international field study, designed by Education First, is part of a year-long fellowship and supported learning experience in which educators build global competency skills.
+The international field study is part of a year-long fellowship and supported learning experience in which educators build global competency skills.

 What is involved in the year-long fellowship?

 - Readings and webinars to introduce global competence and country specific concepts;